mihir1313/Todo-apis/README.md

 # Laravel Todo API

 This is a simple Laravel-based API project for managing a Todo application.
-It includes user registration, authentication, and CRUD operations for todos.
+It includes user authentication, and CRUD operations for todos.
 The project uses Laravel Sanctum for API authentication.

 ## Table of Contents
 - [Getting Started](#getting-started)